 The government of the Sovereign Order of Malta has a similar structure to state governments.
 However, it also includes specific features associated with its nature as a religious lay order, as well as particular terminology evolved from nine centuries of history.

 The head of the Order is the Grand Master who governs both as sovereign and as religious superior, and is assisted by the Sovereign Council, which he chairs.
-Since November 8, 2020 the Head of the Order is the Lieutenant of the Grand Master, Fra’ Marco Luzzago, elected for a term of one year.
+Since June 14, 2022 the Head of the Order is the Lieutenant of the Grand Master, Fra’ John T. Dunlap.
 He holds all the same powers as the Grand Master.

-The Sovereign Council is elected for a term of five years and is made up of the Grand Commander (Responsible of religious and spiritual matters);
+The Sovereign Council is elected for a term of six years and is made up of the Grand Commander (Responsible of religious and spiritual matters);

-Grand Chancellor (Minister for Foreign Affairs and Minister of the Interior); Grand Hospitaller (Minister for Health and International Cooperation); Receiver of the Common Treasure (Minister for Finance), together with six other members, all elected by the Chapter General.
+Grand Chancellor (Minister for Foreign Affairs and Minister of the Interior); Grand Hospitaller (Minister for Health and International Cooperation); Receiver of the Common Treasure (Minister for Finance), together with nine other members.

 The life and activities of the Order of Malta are governed by its Constitution and its Code.